In cybersecurity, time is critical.

 1938 ET - January 14, 2022

-After a quick team-wide debrief, one of our leaders on the Huntress product team recommends we roll out our Process Insights capability to all systems with VMware Horizon.
+After a quick team-wide debrief, one of our leaders on the Huntress product team recommends we roll out our managed endpoint detection and response (EDR) capability, Process Insights, to all systems with VMware Horizon.
 This new endpoint detection and response (EDR) capability is based on an acquisition we made in early 2021 that allows us to proactively detect and respond to non-persistent malicious behavior by giving us the ability to collect detailed information about processes.
 After a quick chat, we contacted a few of our private beta participants and let them know our plan to roll them out to these servers due to the growing possibility of a large-scale incident.

 1945 ET - January 14, 2022